sunshard-team/prism-nomad/README.md

    - `-p, --path string`: Path to the project directory.
    - `-o, --output string`: Path to the directory where the `<project>_<release>.nomad.hcl` file will be created.
    - `-f, --file strings`: File name or full path to the file to update the configuration.
+   - `-w, --wait-time`: Deployment wait time in seconds (default 120 sec.).
-   - `-e --env`: Environment variables in the form key=value.
+   - `-e, --env`: Environment variables in the form key=value.
    - `--env-file`: Full path to the file with environment variables.
    - `--create-namespace`: Create a namespace in the cluster if it doesn't exist.
    - `--dry-run`: Print the job configuration to the console (blocking the deployment).